17 Top-Rated Weekend Getaways in Alabama

 You could also spend an entire foodie weekend in Birmingham.
-The city has some of the oldest, most delicious, and most famous barbecue restaurants in the state.
-Plan your meals around Saw's BBQ, which serves up vinegar-based North Carolina-style barbecue; Jim 'N Nick's Bar-B-Q, which has been in the city for more than a quarter century; and Full Moon Bar-B-Que, which serves its famous Southern relish called chow-chow.
+The city has some of the oldest, most delicious, and most famous BBQ restaurants in the state.
+Plan your meals around Saw's Soul Kitchen, which serves up vinegar-based North Carolina-style BBQ; Jim 'N Nick's Bar-B-Q, which has been in the city for more than a quarter century; and Full Moon Bar-B-Que, which serves its famous Southern relish called chow-chow.

 3. A Romantic Mobile Getaway